 The Battle of Round Mountain Re-enactment recreates a winter encampment of the Civil War era.
 This event takes place over three days, with living history soldiers setting up opposing camps on Friday.
 Vendors in period dress will also be present to set up tents and sell their wares.
 The battle itself begins Saturday afternoon, as visitors are invited to witness as Confederate and Union soldiers slowly advance towards each other on the field of battle.
 View the soldiers as they prepare to fire cannons, and watch the battle as smoke from guns and cannons fills the air.

 History is brought to life at the Battle of Round Mountain.
-In addition, this re-enactment event showcases a Civil War era ball on Saturday.
+In addition, this re-enactment event showcases a Civil War era ball on Saturday at 7pm.
 Costumed attendees will swirl around the dance floor as traditional fiddle music is performed on stage.
 On Sunday, a period church service will be held at 10am.

 Saturday event opens at 9am, battle is at 1pm & dance is at 7pm.